Can Constellation Brands Continue To Climb?

 -2.99%

 Constellation Brands is qualitatively an outstanding business that has generated excellent growth over the last five years.
 The business is particularly attractive as an investment due to its ability to grow both organically and inorganically.
-We also believe that the company is fairly valued at the current share price of $185 .
+We also believe the company is fairly valued at its current share price of $185.

 As always, thank you for reading.
 If you wish to follow our future articles, just click the "Follow" button next to our name at the top.
 If you would like us to cover a company, please let us know in the comments.